Preffet/Payload-to-iso-packager/README.md

 --------------------------------------------------------
 ## High-Level Script Overview

-**1.** DLL file, an EXE file, and a LNK file are provided as inputs.
+**1.** DLL file, an EXE file, and a LNK file are provided as inputs.&nbsp;
-**2.** Check if the necessary input parameters are provided, and also if the provided LNK file has the correct extension.
+**2.** Check if the necessary input parameters are provided, and also if the provided LNK file has the correct extension.&nbsp;
 **3.** If all inputs are correct, create a shortcut file (.lnk) with the given parameters using Windows Script Host (WSH) COM object.
-This shortcut file opens a command prompt and runs the EXE file specified in the parameters.
+This shortcut file opens a command prompt and runs the EXE file specified in the parameters.&nbsp;
 **4.** Create two directories if they don't exist yet: "Payloads" and "Output".
-The former is used to store the input files (DLL, EXE, LNK), and the latter is used to store the output ISO file.
+The former is used to store the input files (DLL, EXE, LNK), and the latter is used to store the output ISO file.&nbsp;
-**5.** Copy the input files (DLL, EXE, LNK) to the "Payloads" directory.
+**5.** Copy the input files (DLL, EXE, LNK) to the "Payloads" directory.&nbsp;
 **6.** After all the files are in place, package these files into an ISO file.
-   The files "OneDriveStandaloneUpdater.exe" and "version.dll" (your payload) are hidden in the ISO.
+   The files "OneDriveStandaloneUpdater.exe" and "version.dll" (your payload) are hidden in the ISO.&nbsp;
-**7.** If successful, display a message stating that the payload was created successfully, if an error occurs at any point in the process (such as Python or required dependencies not being installed), catch the error and display the error message.
+**7.** If successful, display a message stating that the payload was created successfully, if an error occurs at any point in the process (such as Python or required dependencies not being installed), catch the error and display the error message.&nbsp;

  --------------------------------------------------------
 ## Usage